Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Can connect instances from *other VPCs* and *on-premises computers*
 * EFS works with **Linux** EC2 instances in multi-AZ
   * POSIX file system that has a standard file API
-* Encryption at rest using KMS
+* *Encryption at rest* using KMS can be enabled when creating the file system
-* Encryption during transit can be enabled when mounting the file system using the `Amazon EFS mount helper`.
+* *Encryption during transit* can be enabled when mounting the file system using the `Amazon EFS mount helper`.
 The mount helper uses TLS version 1.2 to communicate with the file system.
 * Highly available, scalable, expensive (3x gp2), pay per use, no capacity planning
 * EFS Infrequent Access (EFS-IA): Storage class that is cost-optimized for files not accessed every day
 * Use cases: